bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 We strongly recommend to **automate the deployment** in a CI/CD pipeline.
 For this purpose we offer a :ref:`REST API <api-reference-deployment>` which is accessible via HTTP/HTTPS.
 If you don't have the possibility to connect to the
-|ivy-engine| in this way you can use the file based deployment mechanism
+|ivy-engine| in this way you can use the file based deployment mechanism (e.g.
-(e.g. via SSH) as described above.
+via SSH) as described above.
 For both scenarios you can use well-known command line tools like :code:`curl` or :code:`scp` to build such an automated pipeline.
-Our :ref:`deployment-maven-plugin` support both types.
+If you have Maven available in your environment, you can use our :ref:`deployment-maven-plugin`, which supports both deployment types.
 If you are not interested in automation, you can also use the :ref:`User Interface<engine-cockpit-application-detail>`.

 Additionally, the deployment behavior can be influenced with :ref:`deployment